TamasPalfi/Mock-Up/Deliverable.md

 Description: This case tests that the creation of an image works as intended.

 Steps:

-1. Create a *member* object and a *post* object.
+1. Create a new *Member* object and a new *Post* object.
-2. Use the created objects from #1 as parameters in order to create a new *image* object.
+2. Use the created objects from #1 as parameters in order to create a new *Image* object.

 Note: There is another another image variable that is a temporary photo file object created in order to test for comparisons.
       Assert Statements: